 Ah, the murky realm of international co-productions: a place where writers and directors are promised the moon on a stick by enterprising foreign investors and producers, only to have their dreams dashed and work sunk, typically amidst behind the scenes squabbling and a tangle of red tape.
-Sure, there’s the odd exception to the rule but, by and large, such productions usually end up shelved regardless of their quality and the pedigree of those involved, eventually surfacing for a contractually obligated theatrical run in an Asian market like Thailand or India before being dumped straight to disc, VOD, or TV in the rest of the world.
+Sure, there’s the odd exception to the rule but, by and large, these productions usually end up shelved regardless of their quality and the pedigree of those involved, eventually surfacing for a contractually obligated theatrical run in an Asian market like Thailand or India before being dumped straight to disc, VOD, or TV in the rest of the world.
 Just look at PRISONERS OF THE SUN.

 A three way split between Germany, the UK, and the USA, the handsomely mounted Prisoners was built from an old script by Hellraiser (1987) sequel scribe Pete Atkins and horror and action specialist Anthony Hickox (who, of course, had helmed the mighty Hellraiser III: Hell on Earth (1992)).
-Hickox was originally set to direct the film in 1995 for Paramount but, for one reason or another, this iteration fell apart.
+Hickox was originally set to direct the film in 1995 for Paramount but, for one reason or another, that iteration fell apart.
 After laying dormant for over a decade, Prisoners of the Sun was scooped up by enterprising indie producer Alexander Dannenberg and lensed in Morocco in 2007 under the direction of Roger Christian — a solid journeyman probably best known for Battlefield Earth (2000).
 However, it would be six more years until this enjoyable mummy flick would see the light of day.
 As Christian told Smug Film in January 2014: